Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 What does California law say about sexual harassment?

-• 01California harassment law can apply to conduct by supervisors, coworkers, nonemployees, and others in the workplace context.
+• 01California harassment law can apply to conduct by supervisors, coworkers, customers, vendors, and other nonemployees in the workplace context.

-• 02Preserving messages, dates, witnesses, and report records can be important.
+• 03Preserving messages, dates, witnesses, reports, schedule changes, and employer responses can be important.

 Deadlines in employment cases are real, strict, and vary by claim — talking to an attorney early protects your options.